7thcapitalist/7thcapitalist/README.md

 I am interested in venture capital, entrepreneurship, product engineering, AI tools, financial education, and scalable software systems.

-Currently building a startup in stealth, working on AI automation projects, and developing products that connect technology with education, finance, and real-world operations.
+Currently building a startup in stealth focused in changing how books are bought in the US, working on AI automation projects, and developing products that connect technology with education, finance, and real-world operations.

 ## Featured Public Projects